peschue/ai4eu-sudoku/README.md

 Without conda, all packages except `clingo` can be installed with `pip`.
 For `clingo` see the build instructions in `./aspsolver/Dockerfile`.

+If you use conda (and generated the environment as indicated above) then, before doing anything mentioned below, you need to run `conda activate ai4eusudoku` in the shell where you run one of the scripts below.

 # Starting and Testing

 If you just cloned the repo or checked out a new version or edited any `.proto` file: